prasad-sawantdesai/IDStools2/CONTRIBUTING.md

 ### Submitting Changes
 #### Pull Request Guidelines
-Create a pull request.
+1. Create a pull request from your feature branch
-Provide a clear description of the changes and why they are necessary.
+2. Provide a clear description of the changes and why they are necessary
+3. Reference any related issues
-Engage in discussions and address feedback promptly.
+4. Engage in discussions and address feedback promptly

 #### Code Review
-Be open to feedback and make necessary changes.
+- Be open to feedback and make necessary changes
+- Respond to review comments in a timely manner
+- Update your branch if requested

 ## Community

 ### Code of Conduct
-ITER has Code of Conduct to maintain a respectful and inclusive community.
-Please follow it.
+ITER has a Code of Conduct to maintain a respectful and inclusive community.
+Please follow it in all interactions.

 ### Issue Tracking
-Check the issue tracker for open issues that need attention.
+- Check the issue tracker for open issues that need attention
-Create issues to report bugs or suggest enhancements.
+- Create issues to report bugs or suggest enhancements
+- Use appropriate labels and provide detailed descriptions

 ## Discussion
-Join our Discussion Forum here to engage with the community.
+Join our community discussions to engage with other contributors:
-Participate in project-related discussions and share your insights.
+- Participate in project-related discussions
+- Share your insights and expertise
+- Ask questions and help others

 ## Acknowledgment
-Thank you for your contributions to IDStools project!
+Thank you for your contributions to the IDStools project!
+Your involvement helps advance fusion research and supports the broader scientific community.